gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 This is [CVE-2024-22195](https://nvd.nist.gov/vuln/detail/CVE-2024-22195), a real vulnerability from 2024.
 The bug sits in the template engine itself, so even code that looks reasonable can be vulnerable when it feeds untrusted input into the affected paths.
-An attacker can inject malicious JavaScript that executes in users' browsers, potentially stealing sessions, credentials, or personal data.
-The critical insight: **you can't see these vulnerabilities by reading your own code**.
-The bug is in a dependency you imported.
-This is why automated vulnerability scanning is essential.
+An attacker can inject malicious JavaScript that executes in users' browsers, stealing sessions, credentials, or personal data. **You cannot see these vulnerabilities by reading your own code**; the bug is in a dependency you imported.
+Automated vulnerability scanning is essential here.

 ### Automated Scanning With pip-audit